jedi-academy/learn-4711/data/assignments/assignment1.md

 If you do have one, I suggest clear wording to inform the user that this is an academic project, and not related to, or endorsed by, any similar business from the real world.

+###Info

+This is to be a "RESTish" service controller, returning your model data in JSON format, on demand.

+The "fleet" subcontroller, accessible as "/info/fleet", shall return the data content of your "fleet" model.
+The "flights" subcontroller shall do the same for your flights model.

 ##Your Presentation